dy/sort-ids/readme.md

 # sort-ids [![unstable](https://img.shields.io/badge/stability-unstable-green.svg)](http://github.com/badges/stability-badges) [![Build Status](https://travis-ci.org/dy/sort-ids.svg?branch=master)](https://travis-ci.org/dy/sort-ids)

-Sort input array, but return sorted ids of initial array elements, keeping the initial array untouched.
+Sort input array, but return sorted ids of the initial array numbers, keeping the initial array unchanged.

 Useful to make linked sorting of multiple arrays, where the second (n-th) array should be sorted the same way as the first one.